-Helping the loved ones of those killed on their bicycles or in their vehicles.
+Helping the loved ones of those killed on our roads by unsafe drivers.

 Highly qualified attorney represents the families of those killed by unsafe drivers.Attorney Kenneth Knabe has represented many families for Wrongful Death Claims for those killed by unsafe drivers or conditions.
 He lectures and publishes on tort (injury) law to other lawyers throughout Ohio.
 Ken is former president of the Cleveland Academy of Trial Lawyers (CATA) and peer-rated as a a top 100 Ohio "Super Lawyer" with 37+ years of trial experience handling serious car or bike crashes.
 Ken will fight to achieve the full, fair and just compensation the family members richly deserve.
 He will personally handle the Wrongful Death Claim from start to finish and will advise you attentively along your path to justice.